XDflight/bbr3-debs/README.md

 - **For best compatibility & less headache:** Choose the latest kernel that has the same (or close to the) major version (first two numbers) as your current kernel.
 You can check the version of your kernel using `uname -a`.
 - **For best stability & security:** Choose the latest LTS kernel.
 - **For most features & best support for new hardware:** Choose the latest kernel.

+In any case, please choose a kernel version that's higher/newer than your current kernel version, because many bootloaders (such as GRUB) will boot to the newest kernel by default.

 As for the architecture (`amd64`, `arm64`, ...), just choose the one used by your system.